jan-bogaerts/mark/README.md

 ## Prerequisites

-The bootstrap version of MarkdownCode is running on Python 3.
-The specific package dependencies can be found in the `requirements.txt` file.
-You will also need an API key from OpenAI to run MarkdownCode.
-The application that it produces for its own code is a stand-alone Electron application that doesn't have any further requirements.
+For windows, the application can be installed from the installer in the release section.
+To run from code (javascript/electron/react):
+ - go to the folder 'src\generated\code'.
+There should be a file `package.json`
+ - run `npm install` to install all the required packages
+ - to start the app, use the npm script `electron:start`

 ## Markdown File Syntax
+There isn't that much structural requirements.
+The main idea is that the parser will split the text on titles.
+So a text fragment contains 1 title and all the text below it until another title is found.
+That said, in general it is presumed:

 - The top title in the markdown file is presumed to be the name of the application.
 - The second paragraph is expected to be about the development stack.
-We recommend using this as the title for the paragraph.
+It is recommended to use this as the title for the paragraph.
+This is not a requirement of the parser, but is instead used by some transformers.
+This can be changed in your custom transformers.
-- A title and its text forms a single block.
-Each block is processed individually.
-- Titles (with subsections) 'services' and 'components' are expected.
+- The current set of transformers expects the titles (with subsections) 'services' and 'components' for building applications
+- Plugin definitions rely on the constant-extractor transformer, which uses the > sign at the beginning of the line to find constants, ex:

+    > this is a constant

 ## Code Conversion Customization